 Facts of the case:

-- The taxpayer is in the business of renting of its properties.
+- The taxpayer is in the business of renting their properties.

 - It is in receipt of rental income from such renting business.